F-16 models in 1/32 scale

 - Dorsal spine Avionics Compartment aft of the canopy with advanced electronic warfare systems developed in Israel.
 These systems are improved models based on those installed in the F-15I.
 The aircraft features advanced Israeli communication systems as well.

-- large 600-gallon wing tanks improving the aircraft's range and persistence.
-The tanks are mounted on unejectable supports.
+- capability for larger 600-gallon wing tanks improving the aircraft's range and persistence.
+The tanks are mounted on unejectable supports (which looks a bit odd).

 - satellite communication of Elta and Rafael, including a UHF radio with new encoding methods and long distance relay capabilities.

-See also the references below for more actual real plane F-16 data....
+See also the references below and F-16.net for more actual real plane F-16 data....

 F-16 kits in 1/32 scale discussed here are:

-- Tamiya kit (see below or go direct to Building Report here......)
+- Tamiya kit (see below or direct to modelling Report here......)

 - Academy F-16I SUFA two seater (checkout here)

-- Revell : check here for an interesting conversion into a Japanese F-2...
+- Revell : check here for conversion to a Japanese F-2...

-- Tips for converting the Tamiya Thunderbird into a F-16A
+- Tips for converting Tamiya Thunderbird into a F-16A

 Tamiya 1/32